Selected KemPharm® Prodrug Product Candidates

 Based on in vitro studies, KemPharm® believes KP746 may be highly tamper-resistant and may be stable under conditions that can potentially defeat certain other abuse-deterrent technologies.
 Preclinical animal studies suggest greatly reduced intranasal bioavailability and minimal release of oxymorphone when administered intravenously.

-KP746 applies KemPharm’s Ligand Activated Therapy (LAT™) platform technology and has the potential to be the first approved prodrug of oxymorphone.
+KP746 applies KemPharm’s Ligand Activated Therapy (LAT™) technology and has the potential to be the first approved prodrug of oxymorphone.

 KP303 is a prodrug of quetiapine, which is currently in preclinical development for the potential treatment of CNS disorders such as schizophrenia, bipolar disorder and major depressive disorder.
 The primary goal of this research is to address patient compliance and existing side effects of currently approved products.